embarkpark/learning_design/modules/debugging/overview.md

+Debugging WILL be the most time consuming process in coding.

+Everyone will do it.
+Nobody can avoid it.
+Nobody's code works the first time...

+So how do you approach it?

+Approach 1: Understand the system.
+1. Read the manual.
+2. Know what's reasonable
-approach: understand the system. read the manual. know what's reasonable know some of the fundamentals of your technical field. have a high-level view of your system; know the components and their interfaces know your tools.
+3. Know some of the fundamentals of your technical field.
+4. Have a high-level view of your system; Know the components and their interfaces.
+5. know your tools.
-approach: make it fail.
+Approach 2: Make it fail.
-repro steps that start from the beginning.
+1. repro steps that start from the beginning.
-*stimulate* the failure (spray a hose on a leaky window).
+2. *stimulate* the failure (spray a hose on a leaky window).

-approach: quit thinking and look instrument the system ahead of time. instrument the system when you need it. see the failure. see the details. guess only to focus the search.
+Approach 3: quit thinking and look
+1 instrument the system ahead of time.
+2. instrument the system when you need it.
+3. see the failure.
+4. see the details.
+5. guess only to focus the search.

-approach: divide and conquer.
+Approach 4: divide and conquer.
-approach: change one thing at a time.
+Approach 5: change one thing at a time.
-approach: keep an audit trail.
+Approach 6: keep an audit trail.
-approach: check the plug.
+Approach 7: check the plug.

 get a fresh view.
 approach: if you didn't fix it, it ain't fixed.

+In short how do you start the debugging phase.

+Phase 1: Fail it consistantly

+If you know what the error is, then it is easy to find out why it is happening.

+How do you fail it?

+Well, you obviously know something is wrong that is why you are debugging.
+Now just see whats unique about this input.
+Maybe try 5-10 similar inputs and now see which ones are failing.
+Eventually, a pattern WILL arise.
+Once you have found the pattern you are practically done.

+Phase 2: Find where it fails.

+Take some of your faulty inputs and run them and try finding where your code is not what it should.
+For some people this means use a debugger and follow each variable making sure they are all correct.
+For others the simpler print statements do the trick.
+By isolating to the function or lines that are causing your error you now know what needs fixing.

+Note: Make sure you are working with one error.
+If 3 parts of your code are wrong and you test multiple inputs, some problems go away while others won't.
+It is important that all your errors are stemming from the same problem.

+Phase 3: Fix your problem.

+While it is easier said than done often times approaching it slowly and seeing how data is being mutated is a way to figure our what is the actual problem is the best way to debug your code.

+Still, there are thousands of different reasons that your code could be faulty.

+To help you out here are some tricks to find patterns that help you quickly identify the error.

 ## Common errors and how to isolate